jrockwood/rocksys/docs/rockos.md

 to limitations of the `INT 13h, AH=02h` BIOS call.
 For now, let's just load 3 sectors, which should tide us over until we get the kernel loading and the basic assembler going.

+**Building**

+Since we're now starting to build the assembler, the `build.cmd` file will move to the `src/rockasm` directories.
+The assembler will use a specific version of the OS depending on which system services it needs.

 References